skulltrail/imdbarr/README.md

 - Check that your watchlist is public
 - Verify your user ID is correct (starts with `ur`)
-- Try `/watchlist/:userId` to see all parsed items
+- Try the base endpoint (`/watchlist/:userId`) to see all parsed items
+- Ensure you're using the `/tv` endpoint for Sonarr

-### Missing shows
+### Missing shows or movies

-Some very new or obscure shows may not have TVDB IDs.
-Check `/watchlist/:userId/tv` to see what TV shows were found, or `/watchlist/:userId` to see all items.
+Some very new or obscure titles may not have TVDB/TMDB IDs.
+Use the base endpoint to see what was found from IMDB, then check if those titles exist on TMDB.

 ## License